The complexity of separability for semilinear sets and Parikh automata: Regular separability of Parikh automata

 \section{Regular separability of Parikh automata}

-In this section, we prove our second main result: the $\coNP$ upper bound in \cref{main-parikh}.
+We now prove our second main result: the $\coNP$ upper bound of regular separability of Parikh automata (\cref{main-parikh}).
 For this, it will be technically simpler to work with $\Z$-VASS, which are equivalent to Parikh automata.
-In \cite[Corollary 1]{FOSSACS23}, it was shown that the two automata models can be converted into each other in logarithmic space.
+In \cite[Corollary 1]{FOSSACS23}, it was shown that the two automata models can be converted (while preserving the language) into each other in logarithmic space.
 Therefore, showing the $\coNP$ upper bound for $\Z$-VASS implies it for Parikh automata.

 \subparagraph{Integer VASS} A ($d$-dimensional) \emph{integer vector addition system with states} (\emph{$\Z$-VASS}, for short) is a quintuple $\cV=(Q,\Sigma,T,\iota,f)$ where $Q$ is a finite set of \emph{states}, $\Sigma$ is an \emph{alphabet}, $T\subseteq Q\times \Sigma_\varepsilon\times \Z^d\times Q$ is a finite set of \emph{transitions}, and $\iota,f\in Q$ are its \emph{source} and \emph{target state}, respectively.
 Here, $\Sigma_\varepsilon=\Sigma\cup\{\varepsilon\}$.
 A $\Z$-VASS $\cV=(Q,\Sigma,T,\iota,f)$ is called \emph{deterministic} if $\cV$ has no $\varepsilon$-labeled transitions and for each $p\in Q$ and $a\in\Sigma$ there is at most one transition of the form $(p,a,\bv,q)\in T$ (where $\bv\in\Z^d$ and $q\in Q$).